stephenmcd/mezzanine/docs/deployment.rst

 CASE 1: Deploying to a brand new server
 ----------------------------------------

 1. Get your sever.
 Anything that grants you root access works.
-VPS's like those from Digital Ocean work great and are cheap.
+VPSes like those from Digital Ocean work great and are cheap.
 2. Fill the ``FABRIC`` settings in ``local_settings.py`` as shown in the `Configuration`_ section above.
 For ``SSH_USER`` provide any